davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Worked at Copy Cop.

+Walked around Boston noting down strange graffiti.

 ## 1988

 Tried out for kicker on the Tennessee Vols.

 Went to Sam & Andy's Deli a lot.

+Got tapes from Roscoe.

+Returned a very overdue VHS tape only to have the video store close the next day.

+Ate at Benji's (and Purgie's) a lot.

 "Look how he look when I ax him do he have sex!"